minmin-intel/GenAIExamples/BusinessSafetyClassifier/README.md

 We picked the `nomic-ai/nomic-embed-text-v1` [model](https://blog.nomic.ai/posts/nomic-embed-text-v1) as it is one of the top-performing long-context (max sequence length = 8192 vs. 512 for other BERT-based encoders) encoder models that do well on [Huggingface MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) as well as long-context [LoCo benchmark](https://hazyresearch.stanford.edu/blog/2024-01-11-m2-bert-retrieval).
 The long-context capability is useful when the generated content is long (>512 tokens).

 You can run the commands below to train your classifier.
-1. Launch the `classifer` container.
+1. Go back to the terminal where you processed the dataset.
+Or you can launch the `classifer` container using the command below.
     ```shell
     bash launch_classifier_docker.sh
     ```